consileonpl/consileonpl.github.com/_posts/2014-06-17-better-ruby-option-defaults.md

 Thankfully the block version evaluates block only if there is no value.

 In our simple example returning a string this isn't a big thing.
-However imagine situation when you perform time-consuming operation like searching throught the huge database or even simplier getting OAuth access token.
+However imagine a situation when you perform time-consuming operation like searching through the huge database or retrieving OAuth access token from the server.

 {% highlight ruby %}
 def retrieve_oauth2_access_token